An missing orphan dryer sheet falls from the inside of my pant leg in the produce section by the apples. Solving little mysteries makes me smile.

-Find no purpose here!—unless purpose can be distilled from the peculiarities of the sights and sounds of one man's collection of lines taken down while pretending to send text messages or at a urinal during a summer evening out in an eclectic Philadelphia neighborhood.
+Find no purpose here!—unless purpose can be distilled from the peculiarities of the sights and sounds of one man's collection of lines taken down while pretending to send text messages during a summer evening out in an eclectic Philadelphia neighborhood.
 Frankfort Hall.
 Beer garden.
 Biergarten?
-I’ll settle on the former. … More An Evening Out in Fishtown, or the shabbily doctored-up bits of observation I typed into my phone on the evening of August 19, 2016.
+I’ll settle on the former.
+This is a haven… Continue reading An Evening Out in Fishtown, or the shabbily doctored-up bits of observation I typed into my phone on the evening of August 19, 2016.

 Fingers of a lady sitting on the evening train viciously storm the pages of sparkling new book simply entitled Christmas Poems.
 With a curious smile I peer down from where I stand and remind myself it is the 18th of June.

 Maid and maiden in one, collecting dirt and dust brought down by time itself, is oft confined to her wayward thoughts.
 No matter the lonely durations when futile impresses nullify her persisting mind, gladness is pinned on her tired heart.
-Within dusting and polishing and scrubbing and scraping dried food pieces from dinnerware, one task… More The Vacuum Dance
+Within dusting and polishing and scrubbing and scraping dried food pieces from dinnerware, one task… Continue reading The Vacuum Dance

 The drives seemed to be endless, those he took with his father.
 An endless motor hum, and endless drone of rubber on the highway, an endless silence choking the air between driver and passenger.
 The silence was unbearable.
-Paul always wondered what was going through the older man's mind as he sat silent behind the… More Softly-Filtered Wool Sweaters
+Paul always wondered what was going through the older man's mind as he sat silent behind the… Continue reading Softly-Filtered Wool Sweaters

-The sun drips behind a nameless mountain range.
+The sun drips behind a mountain range.
 Lustering clouds bulge high then widen.
 One breathes in droplets the gracious welkin as if in sport.
 She is graceful in her expansion, cycling through a billow of personalities.
 Each begs for attention.
 Each swells for interpretation.
 A girl bends to pick a flower.
-As she tilts … More Care of the Moon
+As she tilts her… Continue reading Care of the Moon